ordina-jworks/ordina-jworks.github.io/_posts/2016-04-25-ryan-de-gruyter-angularjs-components.md

 Use the .directive() method when you want to manipulate the DOM by adding or removing elements(Structural directive) or when you want to change the appearance or behavior of an element(Attribute directive).

-## Creating a component based AngularJS application ##
+## Creating a component-based AngularJS application ##
 Beginning with a component-based application architecture we need to have a root component.
 Before you create a component you have to decide if it will be a  **Presentational component** or a **Container component**?

 ## Presentational component ##
 Also known as a dumb component.
-They are meant to present and visualize data and are easy reusable.
+They are meant to present and visualize data and can easily be reused.
 They don't manipulate application state nor do they fetch any data.
 Instead they define a public API in which they can receive inputs (< and @ bindings), and communicate any outputs (& binding) with their direct parent.